kmdeskin/Stock-Algo/README.md

 Before you begin, ensure you have Python and the required libraries installed.
 Required libraries:

--pandas: used for handling stock data and creating DataFrames to organize and process data.
+- pandas: used for handling stock data and creating DataFrames to organize and process data.
--requests: used to send requests to the IEX Cloud API to fetch stock information, including the latest prices and historical data.
+- requests: used to send requests to the IEX Cloud API to fetch stock information, including the latest prices and historical data.
--talib: use talib to calculate technical indicators like the Relative Strength Index (RSI) for stocks based on historical price data.
+- talib: use talib to calculate technical indicators like the Relative Strength Index (RSI) for stocks based on historical price data.
--numpy: used for various numerical operations, especially when working with historical stock price data.
+- numpy: used for various numerical operations, especially when working with historical stock price data.
--math: used for rounding down the number of shares to buy based on portfolio value and stock price.
+- math: used for rounding down the number of shares to buy based on portfolio value and stock price.

 ### API Token Storage